YBHwang/clova-developer-guide/en-KR/Document_Info.md

       <td>v3.8.0</td><td>v1.5</td><td>2017-09-25</td>
       <td>
         <ul>
-          <li>[CIC] Added <a href="/CIC/References/CICInterface/PlaybackController.html#NextCommandIssued">PlaybackController.NextCommandIssued</a> and <a href="/CIC/References/CICInterface/PlaybackController.html#PreviousCommandIssued">PlaybackController.PreviousCommandIssued</a> event messages for music playback control to the <a href="/CIC/References/CICInterface/PlaybackController.html">PlaybackController API</a></li>
+          <li>[CIC] Added the <a href="/CIC/References/CICInterface/PlaybackController.html#NextCommandIssued">PlaybackController.NextCommandIssued</a> and <a href="/CIC/References/CICInterface/PlaybackController.html#PreviousCommandIssued">PlaybackController.PreviousCommandIssued</a> events for music playback control to the <a href="/CIC/References/CICInterface/PlaybackController.html">PlaybackController API</a></li>
-          <li>[CIC] Added expectSpeechId field to the <a href="/CIC/References/CICInterface/SpeechRecognizer.html#ExpectSpeech">SpeechRecognizer.ExpectSpeech</a> directive message, and added speechId and explicit fields to the <a href="/CIC/References/CICInterface/SpeechRecognizer.html#Recognize">SpeechRecognizer.Recognize</a> event message</li>
+          <li>[CIC] Added the expectSpeechId field to the <a href="/CIC/References/CICInterface/SpeechRecognizer.html#ExpectSpeech">SpeechRecognizer.ExpectSpeech</a> directive, and added speechId and explicit fields to the <a href="/CIC/References/CICInterface/SpeechRecognizer.html#Recognize">SpeechRecognizer.Recognize</a> event</li>
           <li>[CIC] Added the <a href="/CIC/References/ContentTemplates/Popup.html">Popup template</a></li>
           <li>[CEK] Added 34 <a href="/CEK/References/ClovaHomeInterface/Control_Interfaces.html">Control APIs</a>, including ChargeConfirmation in the Clova Home extension API</li>
           <li>[CEK] Added 6 more Clova Home extension API <a href="/CEK/References/ClovaHomeInterface/Shared_Objects.html#ApplianceInfoObject">supported appliances</a> and added a location field</li>